cncf/tag-security/supply-chain-security/compromises/compromise-definitions.md

 ## Dev Tooling
 Occurs when the development machine, SDK, toolchains, or build kit have been exploited.
 These exploits often result in the introduction of a backdoor by an attacker to own the development environment.

-- _Mitigation_ - use of trusted binary repositories; verification of provenance (i.e. signatures) and/or integrity (i.e. checksums) of dev tooling downloads; bootstrapping dev toolchain from a minimal, trusted and auditable seed (ideally source code).
+- _Mitigation_ - Use of trusted binary repositories.
+Verification of provenance (i.e. signatures) and/or integrity (i.e. checksums) of developer tooling downloads.
+Bootstrapping development toolchain from a minimal, trusted and auditable seed (ideally source code).

 _Reference(s)_:
 - [Mitre: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)